Adaptive finite elements for obstacle problems: Applications

-This is an obstacle problem if the membrane is constrained to lie above a rigid body, $u \geq g$, whose boundary is at the distance $g$ below the membrane.
+This becomes an obstacle problem if the membrane is constrained to lie above a rigid body, $u \geq g$, whose boundary is at the distance $g$ below the membrane.
 The corresponding constrained minimisation problem reads

-where the membrane fixed on the boundary.
+where the membrane is fixed on the boundary.
 The coincidence set $\Omega_C$ is interpreted as the zone where the rigid body and the membrane are in contact.
 Furthermore, the strong formulation reads: find $u : \Omega \rightarrow \mathbb{R}$ such that